d2s/website-1/src/pages/privacy_policy.md

 ## Privacy Policy of Honeypot

 The protection of your privacy is of particular importance to us.

-Honeypot GmbH, Schlesische Strasse 26, 10997 Berlin, Germany, e-mail: hello@honeypot.io (see imprint),hereinafter "Honeypot", as operator of the website "www.honeypot.io" is the controller for the use of the personal data of users of the website pursuant to Art.
+Honeypot GmbH, Schlesische Straße 26, 10997 Berlin, Germany, e-mail: hello@honeypot.io (see imprint),hereinafter "Honeypot", as operator of the website "www.honeypot.io" is the controller for the use of the personal data of users of the website pursuant to Art.
 4 (7) of the EU General Data Protection